Frequently Asked Questions

 What forms of payment do you accept?

 I accept cash, checks (in-state only), and all major credit cards except American Express.
-Payment is expected at the end of each session or weekend intensive.
+Payment is expected at the end of each session or counseling intensive.

 Do you offer a free get-acquainted session?